felipecrs/semantic-release-vsce/README.md

       - run: npx semantic-release
         env:
           GITHUB_TOKEN: ${{ secrets.GITHUB_TOKEN }}
           # In case you want to publish to Visual Studio Marketplace.
-Remove if using VSCE_AZURE_CREDENTIALS
+Remove if using VSCE_AZURE_CREDENTIAL
           VSCE_PAT: ${{ secrets.VSCE_PAT }}
           # Set in order to publish to Visual Studio Marketplace using Azure CLI credentials
-          #VSCE_AZURE_CREDENTIALS: true
+          #VSCE_AZURE_CREDENTIAL: true
           # In case you want to publish to Open VSX Registry
           OVSX_PAT: ${{ secrets.OVSX_PAT }}
 ```